otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 npm install prettier --save-dev
 ```

+Check the `package.json` file to ensure you have installed `prettier`.

 In the root directory, create a new file called `.prettierrc.json`.

 In the `package.json` file, add the following scripts in the `scripts` block: